William J. Donovan: CIA

 Donovan took up that post on September 4.
 While in Thailand, he frequently traveled to Vietnam, which he thought could become a communist country, a possibility he felt the U.S. ambassador to that country, Donald Heath, lacked the energy and vision to prevent.
 One source says that he "was deeply involved in setting up C.I.A. operations in Vietnam and throughout Southeast Asia."
 Although his performance as ambassador received glowing reviews from the Thai government, he resigned from his position effective August 21, 1954.

 After returning to the U.S., he resumed his law practice and registered as a lobbyist for the Thai government.
-Eisenhower made him chairman of the People to People Foundation, a group that arranged international citizen exchanges; Donovan also worked with the International Rescue Committee, co-founded American Friends of Vietnam, and in 1956 raised a large sum of money for Hungarians who fled their country after the Soviet Army had crushed the Hungarian Revolution.
+Eisenhower made him chairman of the People to People Foundation, a group that arranged international citizen exchanges.
+Eisenhower believed that Americans acting through person-to-person communications in foreign countries would "make the truth of our peaceful goals and of our respect for the rights of others known to more people overseas."
+Donovan also worked with the International Rescue Committee, co-founded American Friends of Vietnam, and in 1956 raised a large sum of money for Hungarians who fled their country after the Soviet Ground Forces had crushed the Hungarian Revolution.